ouziel-slama/zamatree/README.md

 $ vi ~/.zamatree/servers.json
 ```

-Here an example of a this file:
+Here an example of this file:

 ```
 {